Readers Advisory Tools

 The Books That Shaped America

 The Library of Congress compiled this list of 88 books in 2012 as part of an exhibition that marked the beginning of a multiyear “Celebration of the Book,” a series of programs and other events that explore the important and varied ways that books influence our lives.
 Note that this list contains no books published after 2002.
-A downloadable copy of the list can be found here.
+If you would prefer, you can read this downloadable copy of the list created by the library.

 100 Best Novels

 Modern Library, which is part of the Random House Publishing Group, compiled this list of 100 novels based on a readers’ poll for books published in the English language since 1900.
 The poll opened on July 20, 1998 and closed on October 20, 1998.
 Note that this list contains no books published after this date.
 Clicking on the titles on the website will open a brief description of the book.
-A downloadable copy of the list can be found here.
+If you would prefer, you can read this downloadable copy of the list created by the library.

 100 Best Nonfiction

 Modern Library, which is part of the Random House Publishing Group, compiled this list of 100 nonfiction titles based on a readers’ poll for books published in the English language since 1900.
 The poll opened on April 29, 1999 and closed on September 30, 1999.
 Note that this list contains no books published after this date.
 Clicking on the titles on the website will open a brief description of the book.
-A downloadable copy of the list can be found here.
+If you would prefer, you can read this downloadable copy of the list created by the library.